 Over the next few months we’ll explore all the elements that go into a successful SEO marketing strategy and how you can become a lean, mean money making machine!

 I know what SEO stands for but what is it?

 SEO (Search Engine Optimization) is the over-generalized term given to all the strategies and actions that someone can do to promote your site, improve your search rankings, and get you more traffic or conversions.

-We feel that SEO has almost outgrown it’s definition and SEM (Search Engine Marketing) or Website Marketing is closer to explaining what we do.
+We feel that SEO has almost outgrown it’s original definition and Digital Marketing is closer to explaining what we do.
 Putting up a bunch of 4×4’s doesn’t actually give you a house you can invite people over to.
 You used to be able to type a bunch of words on your site and watch the hits come pouring in.
 Not so much anymore!
 Now and even more so in the near future the focus needs to be providing a unique and helpful user experience.

 I already knew that but what is it really?